Rolisteam/DiceParser/HelpMe.md

 If you plan to use if operator to display text message.
 You must surround text with ```"```.
 Example available below.

+# Group

+> 5d10g10

+Roll 5 dice and then try to group them to make group of 10 [7th sea system].

 ## example: